H3llKa1ser/B00t2R00t/Miscellaneous /Credential Harvesting/DPAPI Domain Backup Key.md

-## Exporting DPAPI Domain Backup Key with mimikatz, and explaining how to recreate a user's masterkey (AKA Impersonate ANYONE within the domain)
+## Exporting DPAPI Domain Backup Key from a domain controller with mimikatz, and explaining how to recreate a user's masterkey (AKA Impersonate ANYONE within the domain)

 ### Tools: Mimikatz, CQTools https://github.com/BlackDiverX/cqtools